elisa-tech/wg-lfscs/Kernel configurations for stack memory protection.md

   * CONFIG_TREAD_INFO_IN_STACK
       * Moves thread information off the stack and into the task struct for protection of task info, particularly during context switch

+A tool for checking the related configurations could be found here:  https://github.com/elisa-tech/kconfig-safety-check